abdulmatin54/leetcode-solutions/README.md

-# leetcode-solutions
-DSA/Logic proof

 # 🚀 Leetcode Solutions – JavaScript & C++ | Master DSA

 Welcome to **leetcode-solutions** – a high-quality, curated collection of **500+ LeetCode problems** solved using **JavaScript (ES6+)**, and a C++ version is also available.
 These are the most essential coding problems that cover **everything you need to crack technical interviews** at top tech companies like **FAANG**, startups, and beyond.

 > 📌 **Built for speed, clarity, and mastery – this repo is your fast-track to becoming a top  Engineer.**

----

-## 📈 What's Inside

-- ✅ **500+ hand-picked LeetCode problems**
-- 🧠 **Clean, readable JavaScript solutions** with modern ES6+ syntax
-- 🔍 Detailed **time & space complexity analysis**
-- 💬 **Clear explanations** & inline comments
-- 📂 Organized by topic and difficulty (Easy, Medium, Hard)
-- 💥 Covers all key topics: Arrays, Strings, DP, Trees, Graphs, Recursion, and more
-- 🔄 Regular updates & improvements
-- 🌐 C++ solutions are available.

----

-## 🧠 Why This Repo?

-> Most devs get stuck doing random questions — this repo **strategically focuses** on the core 500 problems that **consistently appear in interviews**.

-Whether you're preparing for:
-- Coding interviews at **Google, Meta, Amazon, Netflix, Microsoft**
-- Your next **tech assessment or whiteboard session**
-- Or simply want to **master problem-solving and DSA in JavaScript**

-🎯 **This repo has everything you need to succeed.**

----

-> 💡 _This is more than just code – it's a roadmap to becoming a world-class problem solver._

 ---